Jiacheng-y/dollarTree/README.md

 # dollarTree
-Your personal gamified finance tracker
+dollarTree is a mobile app for personal finance management.